5 Awe-Inspiring Things to Do in Colorado Springs (3 are Free!)

 3. Manitou Cliff Dwellings

-One of the area’s most unique sights, the Manitou Cliff Dwellings are a rare historical treasure.
-Dating back to the American Indian culture that roamed the Four Corners area of the Southwest from 1200 B.C. to A.D.
-1300, these authentic Anasazi cliff dwellings were carved into a protective red sandstone overhang.
+The Manitou Cliff Dwellings are one of the most unique things to see in Colorado Springs.
+Considered a rare historical treasure, the cliff dwellings date back to the American Indian culture that roamed the Four Corners area of the Southwest from 1200 B.C. to A.D.
+1300.
+The authentic Anasazi cliff dwellings were carved into a protective red sandstone overhang.

-Constructed more than 700 years ago, the Manitou Cliff Dwellings are one of the United States’ most unusual archaeological wonders and a must-see when visiting the Colorado Springs area.
+Constructed more than 700 years ago, Located just 5 miles west of Colorado Springs, the Manitou Cliff Dwellings are one of the United States’ most unusual archaeological wonders and a must-see when visiting the Colorado Springs area.

 Reminiscent of the expansive cave dwellings found in Cappadocia, Turkey, many Americans might be surprised to find this smaller version of those intricate caves right here in the USA.